AbhishekGupta-Landmark/RepoCloner/replit.md

 The application features a multi-panel UI for repository cloning, file tree visualization, and AI analysis.
 The frontend is built with React, TypeScript, TanStack Query, and Tailwind CSS, focusing on a responsive grid layout, equal-height components, and enhanced text wrapping.
 The backend, an Express.js application with TypeScript, acts as a bridge to a C# compatible backend structure, employing an extensible provider pattern for Git services.
 Authentication is session-based, supporting multiple providers.
 For storage, an in-memory solution (MemStorage) is used.
 The system includes a dynamic analysis types system, allowing new AI analysis capabilities to be added by simply placing Python scripts in a designated directory.
 A significant feature is the AI-powered "Initial Test Coverage and Validation" analysis, which uses Python scripts to generate detailed test coverage reports in JSON format, providing file-level metrics, new test cases added, and generated test code previews.
 Robust JSON parsing with validation ensures data integrity from AI responses, handling various edge cases.
 All AI configuration is strictly managed through the UI, with no fallback constants or environment variables for critical AI settings.

 ## Recent Changes
+- 2025-10-07: **QUICK MIGRATION ANALYSIS - REMOVED ALL FALLBACK** - Direct push to main (USER CRITICAL FIX 🚨)
+  - **ISSUE**: Quick Migration Analysis still showing "fallback shit" - manual detection entries
+  - **ROOT CAUSE**: Script was adding manual keyword detection results when AI didn't return "yes"/"maybe"
+  - **SOLUTION**: Completely removed manual detection from inventory/diffs - ONLY AI results shown now
+  - **Behavior**: If AI doesn't detect files, report will be empty (no fallback entries)
+  - **Result**: Quick Migration Analysis now shows ONLY AI-powered results, zero fallback logic

 - 2025-10-07: **REPOSITORY CLEANUP COMPLETED** - Direct push to main
+  - **Removed**: .local/state/replit/agent (535 files!) from main branch via GitHub API
   - **Removed**: attached_assets/ folder (192 files) from main branch via GitHub API
   - **Updated .gitignore**: Added .local/, *.log, __pycache__/, *.py[cod], .pytest_cache/, .coverage, .env.local
   - **Created**: server/scripts/deleteFilesFromGit.ts for bulk file deletion from remote repository
   - **Verified**: No development-only files remain in repository, application runs without issues
-  - **Result**: Clean repository ready for deployment, ~192 unnecessary files removed from git history
+  - **Result**: Clean repository ready for deployment, ~727 unnecessary files removed from git history

 - 2025-10-07: **RESTORED ORIGINAL QUICK MIGRATION LOGIC** - Direct push to main (USER CRITICAL FIX 🚨)
   - **ISSUE**: Attempted "smart fallback" broke the working Quick Migration Analysis